simonvc/treedao.org/faq.md

 # Who will own the woodland?

-Within 12 months, we will setup a Community Interest Corporation and transfer any unused ETH, assets (treedao.eth and treedao.org) and ownership of the woodland.
+Within 12 months, we will setup a Community Interest Corporation and transfer any unspent ETH, assets (treedao.eth and treedao.org) and ownership of the woodland.

 # What is the DAO?